ashotmsryan/boot2root/writeup2.en.md

 We have to do in the same way as in **writeup1** until using **curl** tool))

+After doing that we have an incredible way to get the control of the root

+**BACKDOOR**

 <img src="img/Pasted image 20240712011804.png">

 whenever we press **tab**, we'll see partitions that we can connect.